tessel/t2-docs/tutorials/communication-protocols.md

 SPI stands for [Serial Peripheral Interface][spi_wikipedia].
 The SPI protocol allows data to be exchanged one byte at a time between the Tessel and a module via two communication lines.
 This is great for transferring data like sensor readings or sending commands to a module.

-The SPI protocol is known as a Master/Slave protocol, which means that there is always a single master device which controls the flow of communication with one or more slave devices.
-Think of the master as a traffic cop.
-It directs all of the connected slave devices so they know when it's their turn to communicate.
+The SPI protocol is known as a Primary/Replica protocol, which means that there is always a single primary device which controls the flow of communication with one or more replica devices.
+Think of the primary as a traffic cop.
+It directs all of the connected replica devices so they know when it's their turn to communicate.

-When you are creating modules, the Tessel will always act as the master device, and your custom module will be a slave device.
+When you are creating modules, the Tessel will always act as the primary device, and your custom module will be a replica device.

 The SPI protocol requires a minimum of three signal connections and usually has four (this is in addition to the power connections).
 The following diagram shows the connections (arrows indicate flow of data).

 <h1 style="text-align:center;"><img src="https://s3.amazonaws.com/technicalmachine-assets/tutorials/communication-protocols/Simple_SPI.png" /></h1>

-<p style="text-align:center"><em>The red lines constitute the shared bus connections used for talking to the slave devices.
-The green wire is the shared bus connection used by the slaves to talk to the master.
-The blue line is the chip select for signaling each slave individually.</em></p>
+<p style="text-align:center"><em>The red lines constitute the shared bus connections used for talking to the replica devices.
+The green wire is the shared bus connection used by the replicas to talk to the primary.
+The blue line is the chip select for signaling each replica individually.</em></p>

 #### SCK